 During 25 years the program for the development of a SST-2 has generated many proposals.
 From a plane of 360 tons, more than 300 passengers and 8,000 km of flight range until the less ambitious, but more real, of 260 tons, 170 passengers and a range between 7,000 and 10,000 km.
 Even a proposal with liquid hydrogen engines was studied.

 The results of the studies showed that a SST-2 should be capable of to compete with big aircrafts as B-747, B-777, A340 and A380.
 This only could happen with a passenger capacity between 250 and 300 persons, but supporting a high aerodynamic quality both at supersonic mode as at subsonic speeds, this would provide a low consumption of fuel that would increase the range of flight and, of course, the economic profitability.

 We can't forget that all this requisites must be coordinated with a high level of comfort for the passengers and the fulfilment of the strict ecological rules of the 21st century.

 With all these specifications a model of the TU-244 was published and is today the most extended idea of how a TU-244 will be.
 In the next design and table are described some technical specifications of the project.

 |Height from ground (ground to top of fin)||55' 45" - 16.90 m|

 Unfortunately the TU-244 is today a forgotten project.
-PSC «Tupolev» is now focused in the commercialization of the TU-204/214 and creation of the TU-334, and the only supersonic project in its future is a small business plane designated TU-444.
+PSC «Tupolev» is now focused in the commercialization of the TU-204/214 and creation of the TU-334, and the only supersonic project in its future was a small business plane designated TU-444 that has already been abandoned.
 Nevertheless all of us know that better times will come and that a supersonic transport of second generation will fly through the sky sooner or later.